PeculiarVentures/2key-ratchet/README.md

 ### IdentityKeys

-Each peer in the protocol has an `IdentityKey`.
+Each peer in the protocol has an `IdentityKey`, these are secp256r1 keys.
 These keys are used to authenticate `PreKeys`. `IdentityKeys` are used similarly to the public key in an X.509 certificate.

 ### ExchangeKeys